archxta/cse15l-lab-reports/lab3.md

 ```

 This command prints the file names that do not match the search pattern.
-In this case, we want to find all the files and directories that do not have a .txt extension
+In this case, we want to find all the files that do not have a .txt extension

 ### Example 4